Best hours to observe:

 While expected rates in your location may be high, several factors may interfere.

-Moon phase is perfect for gazing at the Quadrantids meteor shower.
-The peak of this shower coincides just two days after the New Moon, so observers may see even the faintest Quadrantids meteors.
+Moon phase is not ideal for gazing at the Quadrantids meteor shower.
+The peak of this shower coincides just a day after the Full Moon, so observers may only see the brightest Quadrantids meteors.

 Top recommended viewing locations: